buguroo/pyknow/docs/source/thebasics.rst

 In PyKnow a **rule** is a callable, decorated with `Rule`.

-The rule has two components, the LHS (left-hand-side) and the RHS (right-hand-side).
+Rules have two components, LHS (left-hand-side) and RHS (right-hand-side).

 * The *LHS* describes (using **patterns**) the conditions on which the rule